efene/efene.github.io/_sources/language-introduction.txt

         [One, Two, Three, Four] = [1, 2, 3, 4]

-That's simple and easy, but what happens if the list has 100 elements or we don't know exaclty how many elements it has?
+That's simple and easy, but what happens if the list has 100 elements or we don't know exactly how many elements it has?

 Here's where the list structure comes handy, we can match against the head and the rest: